hydrogen-dev/raindrop-sdk-js/README.md

 - `verified`: A boolean indicating whether or not the user should be allowed to proceed with any further authentication requests

 ## Copyright & License
-Copyright 2018 The Hydrogen Technology Corporation under the GNU General Public License v3.0.
+Copyright 2018 The Hydrogen Technology Corporation under the MIT License.